openstack-archive/networking-ansible/doc/source/install/prerequisites.rst

 Prerequisites
 -------------

-To successfully install and configure the Networking-Ansible ML2 Driver, you will need a few prerequisites.
+To successfully install and configure the Networking-Ansible library, you will possibly need a few prerequisites.
 Collecting this information and ensuring these resources are available will ensure a successful installation.

 #.
 Switch credentials that allow configuration changes to the ports that the
    deployed baremetal guests are connected to.